ietf-wg-diem/diem-requirements/draft-ietf-diem-requirements.md

 Validation:
 : "To validate an emblem" means to confirm the authenticity or legitimacy of a particular symbol or design, often by checking its details against a known standard or reference point.
-  Validation may include ensuring that the bearer has not forged, stolen, or tampered with an emblem.
+  Validation may include ensuring that the emblem has not been forged, stolen, or tampered with.

 # Requirements

-The DIEM architecture will allow validators to discover and validate digital emblems that are associated with bearers.
+The DIEM architecture will allow validators to discover and validate digital emblems that are associated with assets.
 This section contains the requirements that this architecture will address.
 They are based on use cases identified thus far (see Section Use Cases), but note that not all use cases share all requirements.
 We categorize these requirements into: requirements on digital emblems and their format, on their discovery, on their validation, and other requirements.

 ## Digital Emblem Requirements

 ### Digital Emblem Format
-Digital emblems MUST identify their bearer and their kind of digital emblem.
+Digital emblems MUST identify the marked asset and their kind of digital emblem.
 Beyond that, digital emblems MAY include other data, for example, an issuer or a validity window.
-As of writing, the DIEM charter requires that digital emblems MUST explicitly identify their bearer by a Fully Qualified Domain Name (FQDN).
+As of writing, the DIEM charter requires that digital emblems MUST explicitly identify the marked asset by a Fully Qualified Domain Name (FQDN).

 ### Emblem Semantics
-Individual use cases MUST specify the semantics of the emblem and the bearer.
+Individual use cases MUST specify the semantics of the emblem.
 It must be clearly stated how discovery and validation of a digital emblem should inform validator behavior.

 ## Discovery Requirements

 ### Discovery

 Digital emblems MUST specify how validators can check for the presence of a digital emblem.
-That is, given a potential bearer a validator must be able to determine whether it has an associated emblem.
+That is, given an asset a validator must be able to determine whether it has an associated emblem.
 For example, verifying whether a FQDN has an emblem associated with it could be realized by fetching digital emblem-associated records for said FQDN.

 ### Removable

-Digital emblems MAY require to be removable in that checking for the presence of an emblem associated with a bearer results in no emblem.
+Digital emblems MAY require to be removable in that checking for the presence of an asset's emblems results in no emblem.
 Note that checking for emblem presence is independent of its validation.
 That is, emblems do not count as removed when they become invalid.

 ### Undetectable Validation

-Digital emblem discovery MAY require that bearers, issuers, and authorizing parties be unable to detect when an emblem is being discovered or validated.
+Digital emblem discovery MAY require that assets, issuers, and authorizing parties be unable to detect when an emblem is being discovered or validated.
-This requirement is motivated by emblems that mark its bearer as protected and ask validators to not attack the bearer.
+This requirement is motivated by emblems that mark its asset as protected and ask validators to not attack the asset.
-If emblem discovery were detectable by the bearer, issuer, or by an authorizing party, malicious parties could misuse the digital emblem as an intrusion detection system.
+If emblem discovery were detectable by the asset, issuer, or by an authorizing party, malicious parties could misuse the digital emblem as an intrusion detection system.

 ## Validation Requirements

 ### Validation

 Digital emblems MAY require validation.
 Validation MUST support verification of all the emblem's data and its context.
-In particular, validation MUST ensure that the emblem was issued for the respective bearer.
+In particular, validation MUST ensure that the emblem was issued for the respective asset.
 Some use cases MAY use unverified digital emblems.

 ### Authorization